soulellis/queer.archive.work/README.md

 ## QAW Code of Conduct

-At Queer.Archive.Work, we

 * Work openly
-Be generous
+* Be generous
-Value full-time participation.
-What you put into this you will get out of it Speak with respect, assume the most respectful interpretation Step up, step back
+* Value full-time participation.
+What you put in is what you will get out of it
+* Speak with respect and assume the most respectful interpretation
+* Step up, step back

 Unacceptable Behaviors:

-Violence, threats of violence or violent language directed against another person.
+* Violence, threats of violence or violent language directed against another person
-Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+* Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language
-Posting or displaying sexually explicit or violent material.
-Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
+* Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability
-Inappropriate physical contact.
+* Inappropriate physical contact.
 You should have someone’s consent before touching them.
-Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+* Unwelcome sexual attention.
+This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances
-Deliberate intimidation, stalking or following (online or in person).
+* Deliberate intimidation, stalking or following (online or in person)
+* "One upping" and uninvited interruptions
-Advocating for, or encouraging, any of the above behavior.
+* Advocating for, or encouraging, any of the above behavior

 Best practices:

-Photography: ask for permission
+* Photography: ask for permission
-Cleaning up your own mess!
-“I’m messy but not dirty” Respect our neighbors, especially the Westbeth residents defaulting to assumption that people are trying to be helpful safe (abilities, backgrounds not questioned, speak my mind, honest) - physically safe.
+* Cleaning up your own mess!
+“I’m messy but not dirty”
+* Respect the other residents at Rooms & Works
+* Assume that people are trying to be helpful
+* Be safe
-Be respected
+* Be respectful
-Appreciating diversity - ESL (English as Second Language) get to know every single persons value asking questions, no bad or dumb questions Welcoming and shared space
+* Appreciate diversity, including ESL (English as Second Language)
+* Value questions and asking for help.
+There are no bad or dumb questions
-Respecting teachers / respect for everybody’s different path Mechanisms for feedback (plus/minus/interesting) not afraid of step out of comfort zone, and lost. try something new not afraid to share (skills? ideas?) framework for sharing what we are working on..
+* Cultivate welcoming and shared spaces
+* Respect everyone’s different paths
+* Take creative risks outside of your comfort zone
+* Generosity: share skills and ideas
-Don’t want “one upping” no uninvited interruption, be aware of other people in the conversation Step forward, lean back (speaking up and listening are skills which you can improve.)
+* Be aware of other people in the conversation
+* Step forward, lean back (speaking up and listening are skills that you can always improve)
-No sexism, racism, ableism
-Principles of conversation
-Accountability / responsibility
+* Be accountable and responsible

 Adapted from the School for Poetic Computation's Code of Conduct.